Biden, Harris won’t say whether they would ‘pack’ the court, drawing Republican criticism

 If successful, Barrett would become the third Supreme Court justice appointed by President Trump and tilt the court 6 to 3 in conservatives’ favor.

-In response, some furious Democrats have vowed to leave nothing on the proverbial table should the party take control of the White House and the Senate.
+In response, some Democrats have vowed to leave nothing on the proverbial table should the party take control of the White House and the Senate.
 “If [the Senate] holds a vote in 2020, we pack the court in 2021.
 It’s that simple,” Rep. Joe Kennedy (D-Mass.) tweeted in the wake of Ginsburg’s death.
 Around the same time, Senate Minority Leader Charles E. Schumer (D-N.Y.) hinted that he would not rule it out.

 Republicans have seized on such proposals to paint Biden and Harris as norm-busting radicals who would certainly expand the court, presumably with liberal justices, if elected.
 During Wednesday night’s vice presidential debate, Vice President Pence repeatedly pressed Harris on whether she would support court-packing, and accused her of giving a “non-answer” before declaring his own conclusion.